How Do I Know If I Need a Brake Controller?

 Wireless Bluetooth Brake Controller

 Until recently, only wired brake controllers were used either through OEM or aftermarket installs.
 However, some of the newer model high-end, especially half ton trucks, don’t come with an OEM trailer brake controller.
+A wireless brake controller is especially useful for trailer rentals since some trucks are not equipped with a wired brake controller.

 CURT Manufacturing recently developed the Echoa wireless bluetooth brake controller.
 This is a plug and play solution that eliminates installation.
 The technology communicates via bluetooth on your phone.
 You simply connect the brake controller to the 7 pin of your truck and connect the trailer 7 pin wire harness to the other end of the brake controller.
 Then, scan their barcode on the packaging to download the app and pair the device.
 It’s that simply and takes about 2 minutes.
 Applying the brake peddle of your truck will then apply the trailer brakes and function similar to any other brake controller.
 Settings are adjusted from the phone app.